dannybrown37/dotfiles/aws/notes.md

 ### Network Access Control Lists (NACLs)

 - NACLs are stateless, meaning that they do not store any information about the traffic
-- Rules are evaulted from low to high and the first rule that matches the traffic is applied
+- Rules are evaluated from low to high and the first rule that matches the traffic is applied
 - Default NACL: allow all traffic inbbound and outbound
 - Custom NACL: by default, deny all traffic inbound and outbound